johannesburg/cpe2usb/README.md

    serial_read()
 ```

+Note: `serial_bytes_available` is only true when there are bytes available to read on the serial communication channel (USB).
+You can read more about it in the [docs](https://circuitpython.readthedocs.io/en/latest/shared-bindings/supervisor/Runtime.html?highlight=serial_bytes#supervisor.Runtime.runtime.serial_bytes_available).

 On the *host* (computer that's connected over USB to the CPE), add the following `usb_send.py`:

 Before running the file, determine the CPE's serial port.
 Follow